BinariesGoalls/Project-Survey-Data/README.md

 ### 4.1 Data Collection and Storage

 The Azure Data Factory orchestrates the daily ingestion of survey datasets.
+The Azure Data Factory pipeline, copies data from the sources into the Azure Data Lake Storage container.

 ![Overview of Data Ingestion](./imgs/image3.png)